Manouchehri/UnicornFig/docs/guide.md

 #### zero?

-Tests if its integer argument is 0.
-Only accepts an integer.
+Tests if its argument is 0.
+Works on both integers and floats.

 ### Strings